PowerCodersOrg/powercoders.org/site/content/program/_index.md

       header: Turin
       link: 'http://eepurl.com/c3pB1H'
       text: >-
-        Our programme is planned in Turin – details will be shown here in November 2019.
+        Our program is planned in Turin – details will be shown here in November 2019.
 past_program:
   header: Past Programs
   items: